-When not exploring the value of excellent software Laurence loves time with his wife, surfing, exploring beautiful places and putting ink to paper to create surreal fine art.
+When not exploring the value of excellent software Laurence loves time with his wife and daughter, surfing when the conditions are right, exploring beautiful places, and putting ink to paper to create surreal fine art.

 I lead and support a team of exceptional people whose purpose is to accelerate organizations and to help them reach their goals.